mishra1010/LangGraph/README.md

 Now lets make the changes with streamlit in frontend.

 comment the whole code modified in backend, now make changes in frontend.

+## Day 9 - Building resume chat feature in  LangGraph

+File - streamlit_frontend_threading.py

+Chat sessions can start and then we can resume the session as needed. we will implement - New chat and resume chat functionality.

+The backendfile will not change and only frontend would be changed for this.
+Break down the bit task to 4 small tasks

+1. Add a sidebar - Generate thread_ids via program automatically instead of manual way, Display thread id in sidebar

+2. Add a New Chat Button - add functionality for the chat button on click to load a new conversation - open a new chat window, generate thread id, replace old thread id and generate a session, save the messages in message history

+3. Create a list and store all thread_ids - After the second point implementation, old thread id is getting lost, so we need to save it

+4. On clicking a particular thread id, load that particular conversation - Make a button so that when we chick thread id button, chat will resume